9th Jun 2023 - 11th Jun 2023

 The Jurassic Coast area is a fossil hunter’s dream with dinosaur remains having been found here.

-You will walk approximately 25 miles along the beautiful coastal path from Lulworth to Studland.
+You will walk approximately 25 miles along the beautiful coastal path from Lulworth to Studland during this weekend trek.
 The undulating cliffs provide stunning views over the sea and surrounding landscape and offer a very worthy challenge!

 The terrain is undulating with steep up and downhill sections.
 Almost all the route is on good grassy paths or stony trails.
 There are a few stretches walking along or near roads as you approach towns or areas of coastal diversion.

 This is not a gentle tourist hike; it is a challenging event.

 You should be of a good fitness level before departure to have the best chance of completing the challenge.
 You should have done some UK hill walking in the recent past, and be prepared to take part in some hill walking in advance of this trek to ensure you have a good level of endurance, general cardiovascular fitness and strength for this type of terrain.

 Some of the ascents are very gradual and you barely notice that you are gaining height but there are some short, sharp, steep sections that really get the heart and lungs going.
 Knowing how to manage your pace as the incline changes is very important, especially keeping in mind that you can’t walk at the same pace on steep ascents as you can on flat terrain.
 Maintaining a steady pace is more energy efficient than walking too fast and having to frequently stop to catch your breath.
 Frequent starting and stopping is also a poor use of the body’s energy supplies and you will find yourself far more fatigued by the end of the walk than if you took a gentler non-stop pace.
 What really tests people are the sections where there is a steep descent.
 Some struggle with the worry of slipping but many more struggle with discomfort in their knees.
 Ensuring that you have good core, leg and glute strength is helpful for this challenge.